OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

     - Server time based throttling - Limits the amount of server time a user can consume.
     - Query Complexity based throttling - Limits the total complexity of queries a user can consume.
 - Sending generic error messages - Just like general programing, error messages should be generic without revealing details of the deployment.
+- Mitigate batching attacks.
+  - Add object request rate limiting in code.
+  - Prevent batching for sensitive objects.
+  - Limit the number of queries that can run at one time.

 For more on remediating GraphQL weaknesses, refer the [GraphQL CS](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html).